 Tutorial: Structuring your Table of Contents for Data Driven Catalogues

-The following steps are only relevant to "pure" catalogue component tabs, which do not use any code to layout or present the toolbox tab to the user.
+The following steps are only relevant to "pure" catalogue component tabs, which do not use any code to layout or present the toolbox tab to the user, hence they are also commonly referred as purely data-driven.

-The Plants and Flowers extension is an example of a "hybrid" extension, that uses both the catalogue data and some code to generate the toolbox tab.
-For the purposes of this tutorial, this doesn't matter, as the catalogue data is the most important part.
+The Plants and Flowers extension is an example of a "hybrid" extension, that uses both the catalogue data and some code to generate the component tab.
+This should not matter for the purposes of this tutorial, as the catalogue data is the most important part.

 Here's a screenshot of the current table of contents (TOC) for Plants and Flowers (for the Advanced_Plants product catalogue):

-If we were trying to make a pure catalogue toolbox (with no code), previous we would have to use the Component Tab Creator:
+If we were trying to make a pure catalogue toolbox (with no code), previous we would have to use the Component Tab Creator - this tool will be deprecated going forward, as it does not support the new design guidelines nor the new components available under the New UI.

-Here, you can see the name of the card that we added, as well as the icon that's going to be shown in the toolbox.
+In the Presentation Configurator, you can a preview of how the toolbox card is going to look like.
 Since we have no image configured yet, the default traffic cone icon is shown.
 If we set it to a custom image, we can see the changes reflected immediately:

 If you compare the toolbox contents with the table of contents, you should see that the contents are identical.
-This is a core concept of the new system, where the contents of the toolbox are determined only by the table of contents.
+This is a core concept of the new system, where the contents of the toolbox are driven by the table of contents.

-One of the biggest changes introduced in CET 15.5 Major is an additional level of tabs that live within the extension's component tab.
-It's quite easy to implement this in our table of contents, and works similarly to how we added a new tab into the toolbox.
+One of the biggest changes introduced in CET 15.5 Major is an additional level of tabs that live within the extension header.
+It is easy to implement this in our table of contents - simply by adding a folder with UI Level - Tab:

 Which results in our component tab looking like this: